×

 If you have not spent a lot of time in Phnom Penh, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Phnom Penh, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Phnom Penh for a long period, buying a home could be a good investment.
 The city is developing rapidly, and property values are likely to increase over time.
 Owning a home also gives you stability and the freedom to make changes to your property as you wish.
 On the other hand, renting a home in Phnom Penh offers more flexibility.
 If you're not sure how long you'll be staying or if you prefer not to have the responsibilities of home ownership, renting might be a better option.
 Renting can also be more affordable in the short term, as you won't need to pay a large down payment or take on a mortgage.
 It's also important to consider the legal aspects of buying property in Cambodia.
 Foreigners are not allowed to own land in Cambodia, but they can own buildings or apartments from the first floor up.
 If you're considering buying, it's crucial to seek legal advice to understand the process and protect your interests.
 In conclusion, both buying and renting a home in Phnom Penh have their advantages and disadvantages.
-It's essential to carefully consider your personal situation and seek professional advice before making a decision," explained one expat living in Phnom Penh, Cambodia.
+It's essential to carefully consider your personal situation and seek professional advice before making a decision," remarked one expat in Phnom Penh, Cambodia.

 What cultural faux pas should I try to avoid making in Phnom Penh?